AIResponsibly/PaperSummaries/CONTRIBUTING.md

 ### Problem
 - Brief description of the problem being addressed.
 - list problems in bullet points.
 Use short sentences.
+  - use indent if relevent e.g. defining a concept.

 ### Contributions
 - Key contributions made by the paper.